lrdj/goodlookslikethis/_cases_sdingov/dds.md

 A significant impediment to data sharing in government is that it is slow and difficult to establish a data sharing arrangement because of misalignments and inconsistencies in processes, governance and documentation between organisations.

+## Future vision

+I was tasked with exploring how this proposition of a cross-government service might work.

+The service would would provide a single, agreed process to establish data sharing arrangements, guided workflow, ability to collaborate across organisational boundaries, standardised documentation, sign-off functionality and digital memorandums of understanding, in a secure and access-controlled web environment.

+The aspiration was that it would become quicker and easier to establish safe, responsible and legal data sharing arrangements, enabling the sharing of vital information to solve problems and deliver services at pace.

 ## The design: Purpose of prototype

 This build was created in order to test design speculations during an Alpha phase of service design.

 The speculations were ideated after reviewing discovery phase outputs and performing initial rounds of user research in the current phase.
 The "what if" design speculations build on the central "How might we" user need which is:

 >